urban48/py.webCrawler/README.txt

 about:
-this is a multithreaded  web crawler. its purpose right now is to collect images and check them if they got hidden files inside but that may change if i find better use for it..
+this is a multithreaded  web crawler written in python 3.2.2. its purpose right now is to collect images and check them if they got hidden files inside but that may change if i find better use for it..